martinseanhunt/median/README.md

 Median is my Redux project submission for Udacities React Nanodegree program and a love letter to Medium.com

-## Installation
+## Installing the API server

 1. Clone the api server from https://github.com/martinseanhunt/median-api.git

-**Note: THis is important as I've made some slight modifications to the standard readable api server.**

 2. CD in to the api server directory and run

 ### npm install
 ### npm start

+**Note: THis is important as I've made some slight modifications to the standard readable api server.**

+## Installing the front end

-3. Clone this repository.
+1. Clone this repository.

-4. Cd in to the median directory and run
+2. Cd in to the median directory and run

 ### npm install
 ### npm start

+## Demo

 A working demo is available, running on now, at https://median-kindpxoesr.now.sh**